aerialist7/react-dates/.publication/package/README.md

   )
   ```

 Which produces and runs a command like:

   ```sh
   npm install --save react-dates moment@>=#.## react@>=#.## react-dom@>=#.##
   ```

+> If you are running Windows, that command will not work, but if you are running npm 5 or higher, you can run `npx install-peerdeps react-dates` on any platform

 ### Initialize
 ```js